 Remove and brush with butter and finish cooking the remaining batter.
 Now, it is time to enjoy the perfect pancake!
 I top mine with a pat of butter and pure maple syrup.
 You could also use raw honey if you like or some other preserve.

 - There are a few things to note about these pancakes.
 First, if you are buying einkorn flour there are a few things you should know.
-If you are buying from Jovial foods, this is an all-purpose einkorn flour.
+If you are buying from Jovial Foods, this is an all-purpose einkorn flour.
 What that means is the flour is ground, then part of the bran and germ are sifted out.
-I personally prefer a stone-ground flour, meaning the whole grain is left in the flour.
+I prefer stone-ground flour, meaning the whole grain is left in the flour.

 - If you are using flour you buy, I like to mix it with a fork or whisk before measuring.
 The flour will get compacted in shipping and storing.
 The mixing will help to loosen it up.

 - Make sure to use the spoon method for measuring.
 Spoon the loosened flour into your measuring cup, then level it out.

 - I used an electric griddle for cooking my pancakes, but you could also use a cast iron skillet or another large skillet.